tsunami416604/azure-docs.hu-hu/articles/industry/agriculture/sensor-partner-integration-in-azure-farmbeats.md

 ```

-A Canonical üzenet formátuma a következő:
+A gyűjtőüzenet formátuma a következő:

 ```json
 {